gokul0801/conversionlogic/README.md

 ##1) Device ID-Channel Paths##
 A user's exposure to an advertiser's ads constitutes a "path" - an ordered sequence of media events.
 For this exercise, we want to see the a basic sequence of Channels for all Device IDs, ordered by time.

+Write a program to emit the Device ID-Channel paths for all Device IDs in the provided event log.
+The expected output format is:

+    <Device ID>: <timestamp-ordered, comma-delimited list of channels>

 For example, a device (1234) may have seen a display ad, then a video ad, then clicked on the display ad, then opened an email.
 The path for this device would be:

     1234: display,video,display,email

-Write a program to emit the Device ID-Channel paths for all Device IDs in the provided event log.
-The expected output format is:

-    <Device ID>: <ordered, comma-delimited list of channels>

 ##2) Common Paths##
 There will be many users who have the same Device ID-Channel Paths.
 This exercise builds upon (1) above, but instead of generating the path for each Device ID, we want to rank the unique Channel paths by frequency.

-Write a program to emit the number of times each Channel Path occurs, sorted by descending frequency:
+Write a program to emit the top-20 Channel Paths, sorted by frequency:

-    <Frequency>: <ordered, comma-delimited list of channels>
+    <Frequency>: <timestamp-ordered, comma-delimited list of channels>

+For example (only showing top-3):

+    1000: display,video
+    950: search
+    100: mobile,search,display

 ##3) User-Channel Paths##
 A user may have multiple devices, so the path for that user should span all of the Device IDs observed for a user.
 In the sample log, we can consider the Username field to correspond to a single user (note that Username is not always populated, e.g. if the user is not logged-in at the time).

-For this exercise, we want to see the sequence of Channels for all Device IDs associated with a single Username, including events that happened while the user was not logged-in.
+Write a progra, to emit the sequence of Channels for all Device IDs associated with a single Username, including events that happened while the user was not logged-in"

+    <Username>: <timestamp-ordered, comma-delimited list of channels>

 For example, a User (fred) may have seen a display ad on device A, then a video ad on device B, then clicked on a search ad on device A. The expected output is: